You hear it time and time again –

 - And more

-Rafflecopter is a free and reputable choice to host your contest but based on your needs you may want to try other social media contest tools.
+Rafflecopter is a free and reputable choice to host your contest but there are plenty of alternatives.

 6. Promote future discounts